Human rights in the United States

-In the United States, human rights comprise a series of rights which are legally protected by the Constitution of the United States (particularly the Bill of Rights), state constitutions, treaty and customary international law, legislation enacted by Congress and state legislatures, and state referendums and citizen's initiatives.
+In the United States, human rights consists of a series of rights which are legally protected by the Constitution of the United States (particularly by the Bill of Rights), but other amendments also, particularly XIV and XIII, state constitutions, treaty and customary international law, legislation enacted by Congress and state legislatures, and state referendums and citizen's initiatives.
 The Federal Government has, through a ratified constitution, guaranteed unalienable rights to its citizens and (to some degree) non-citizens.
 These rights have evolved over time through constitutional amendments, legislation, and judicial precedent.
-Along with the rights themselves, the portion of the population granted these rights has expanded over time.
+Along with the rights themselves, the portion of the population which has been granted these rights has been expanded over time.
 Within the United States, federal courts have jurisdiction over international human rights laws.

-The United States has generally been given high to fair marks on human rights.
-For example, the Freedom in the World index (based in the U.S.) lists the United States in the highest category for human freedom in civil and political rights, with 83 out of 100 points as of 2021.
-The Press Freedom Index, published by Reporters Without Borders, ranks the U.S. 42nd out of 180 countries with a score of 72.74 out of 100 as of 2022, with lower scores indicating worse press freedom.
-The Democracy Index, published by the Economist Intelligence Unit, described the United States as a "flawed democracy," with a score of 7.85 out of 10, making it the 26th most democratic country in the world as of 2021.
-The Human Rights Measurement Initiative finds that the United States performs worse than average for Quality of Life, Safety from the State, and Empowerment rights compared to other high-income countries.
+The United States has been ranked on human rights by various organizations.
+For example, the Freedom in the World index lists the United States 59th out of 210 countries and territories for civil and political rights, with 83 out of 100 points as of 2023; the Press Freedom Index, published by Reporters Without Borders, put the U.S. 55th out of 180 countries in 2024, the Democracy Index, published by the Economist Intelligence Unit, classifies the United States as a "flawed democracy".
+Numerous human rights issues exist in the country.

-Despite the fair to high rankings in reports on human rights, the United States also receives significant domestic and international criticism for its human rights record.
-Much of the criticism is directed at the existence of systemic racism, gender violence and abortion bans, weaker labor protections than most western countries, imprisonment of debtors, criminalization of homelessness and poverty, invasion of its citizens' privacy through mass surveillance programs, police brutality, police impunity and corruption, incarceration of citizens for profit, mistreatment of prisoners, the highest number of juveniles in the prison system of any country, some of the longest prison sentences in the world, continued use of the death penalty despite its abolition in nearly all other western countries, abuse of both legal and illegal immigrants (including children), the facilitation of state terrorism, a health care system favoring profit via privatization over the wellbeing of citizens, the lack of a universal health care program unlike most other developed countries, one of the most expensive and worst-performing health care systems of any developed country, continued support for foreign dictators (even when genocide has been committed), forced disappearances, extraordinary renditions, extrajudicial detentions, the torture of prisoners at Guantanamo Bay and black sites, and extrajudicial targeted killings (e.g. the Disposition Matrix).
+Despite progressive views within the United States, ongoing societal challenges exist, including discrimination and violence against LGBTQ people, anti-LGBTQ legislation, and limitations on abortion access.
+Issues surrounding Missing and Murdered Indigenous Women, asylum seekers, poverty, working class rights, foreign policy, and arbitrary arrest and detention are ongoing.
+Gun violence remains a major problem, and there are restrictions on the right to protest in multiple states.
+Excessive use of force by police disproportionately affects Black individuals.